 - Use your training resources more effectively and efficiently

-- Decrease resistance to the change
+- Increased readiness for the change

 - Decrease the need for re-training